sftcd/openssl/esnistuff/README.md

 Most recent first...

+- 20201222: upgraded to HPKE-07 and did a bunch of valgrinding - next up is to get HPKE decrypt to work

 - 20201203: Coded up as far as the ``hpke_enc`` call on the client - not really according to the draft but along same lines (waiting for an "interop" draft before I get too worried about precision)